-As we continue into 2012 with the SPIRIT project and its curriculum development efforts, as well as the teacher professional development, the outreach and teacher engagement has been critical to the our overall project success as we have worked systematically to integrate teacher training, curriculum development, pilot testing, field testing, and curriculum refinement activities.
+As we continue into our no cost extension period of 2013 with the SPIRIT project and its curriculum development efforts, as well as the teacher professional development, the outreach and teacher engagement has been critical to the our overall project success as we have worked systematically to integrate teacher training, curriculum development, pilot testing, field testing, and curriculum refinement activities.
 Faculty and staff from the College of Education have frequently observed and videotaped SPIRIT lessons in action, and have worked closely with teachers who are piloting and field-testing testing lessons, and who have agreed to work with us in a variety of curriculum development endeavors.
 Engineering students and faculty from Peter Kiewit Institute have also been routinely invited to come to the schools to observe and participate in the CEENBoT construction activities.
-Outreach activities have also included local science and engineering fairs and as well as the now annual SPIRIT Showcase, in which SPIRIT teachers and their students participate in various collaborative and competitive activities, and give presentations on their efforts (see pictures and overview in the report Appendix).
+Outreach activities have also included local science and engineering fairs and as well as the now annual SPIRIT Showcase, in which SPIRIT teachers and their students participate in various collaborative and competitive activities, and give presentations on their efforts (see the SPIRIT website for examples).